 My initial intent was to make Indian Bread pudding.
-Although this recipe I am sharing calls for most of the same ingredients, it didn’t turn out the same as I thought.
-It sure was delicious though and worth sharing the how to.
+Although the recipe I am sharing calls for most of the same ingredients, it didn’t turn out the same as I thought bread pudding would.
+It sure was delicious, though, and worth sharing the how-to.
 I am considering this more of a french toast casserole.
-I learned a few things that I would do differently next time and of course will share with you the same here today.
+I learned a few things that I would do differently next time and of course will share with you here today.

-I’ve been falling of the Weight Watchers wagon these days.
+I’ve been falling off the Weight Watchers wagon these days.
 It’s so hard around the holidays.
-I have for the most part though still cut out lots of calories.
+I have, for the most part though, still cut out lots of calories.
 I had no dinner rolls with my Thanksgiving dinner and I only had a little sliver of pie instead of a big huge piece with ice cream.

 My Mom and I had to sample this while warm.
-You can even tell the whip cream is melting a tad on here.
-We were both in aww of how wonderful it tasted.
+You can even tell the whipped cream is melting a tad on here.
+We were both in awe of how wonderful it tasted.